plone/mockup-training/install.rst

 Installing Mockup with Vagrant
 ------------------------------

+Vagrant is a scripting environment for virtual machine hosts like VritualBox.
+There are two configuration files, ``Vagrantfile`` and ``provision.sh`` which are used to bootstrap a whole system including any dependencies, which should be installed on the guest system.

 Vagrant can be a great choice, if you don't want to install Mockup and it's dependencies directly to your machine, possibly polluting your environment (but normally, Mockup doesn't install anything globally).
 Vagrant is also a